batfish/batfish/questions/Parameters.md

 A specification for interfaces in the network.

-* `hasSubnet` indicates all interfaces with configured IPv4 networks that overlap the specified IPs.
-For example, `hasSubnet(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.
+* `connectedTo` indicates all interfaces with configured IPv4 networks that overlap the specified IPs.
+For example, `connectedTo(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.

 * `vrf` indicates all interfaces configured to be in the VRF with name matching the given `<javaRegex>`.
 For example, `vrf(default)` includes interfaces in the default VRF.